bezzlab/mzIdentMLVisualiser/README.md

 #### Step 2 - Run the installation setup file

 Go to the downloaded folder of the repository from the command-line, and execute install.py file as ```python install.py``` and follow the given instructions.
-Qiuck install will use all the default settings where advanced install alllows to customise settings at the time of the instalation.
-Examples are provided as a giude.
-This setup will copy installlation files to your server and add all the plugin settings into a settings file called proviewer_settings.ini into ```<your galaxy directory>/config/``` location.
+"Quick install" option will use all the default settings where "advanced install" option alllows to customise settings at the time of the installation.
+Examples are provided as a guide.
+This setup will copy installation files to your server and add all the plugin settings into a settings file called proviewer_settings.ini into ```<your galaxy directory>/config/``` location.

 #### Step 3 - Copy *webcontroller* files into your web API Controller

 Go to ```<your galaxy directory>/lib/galaxy/webapps/galaxy/api/``` location, and you should be able to find a file called  **datasets.py**.
 There, copy and paste following codes:

   * Import these modules first:
    ```python